JB malls to house more VEP centres, with 50 Singapore drivers warned for failing to register: Malaysia transport minister

 Mr Loke added that only Singapore drivers who have not registered for VEP will be issued warning notices at the border.

-Those who have registered and are waiting for their radio frequency identification (RFID) tags will not be issued warnings.
+Those who have registered and are waiting for their RFID tags will not be issued warnings.

 Drivers who have received warnings may re-enter Malaysia during the current phase of VEP enforcement, he affirmed.